Bigger is not always better.

 The amp’s features are pretty simple.
 It comes with simple controls for volume, gain, and tone, as well as an integrated overdrive circuit.

-It’s not as versatile compared as some other practice bass amps mentioned here, but considering its price, you get way more than you can expect.
+It’s not as versatile as some of the other reliable bass practice amps mentioned here, but considering its price, you get way more than you can expect.

 Hartke’s HD15 is another fairly cheap amplifier.
 Knowing the company’s reputation for making some of the best bass and keyboard amps, it’s not a surprise to see one of their models on this list.